Chefs and head cooks held about 152,800 jobs in 2021. The largest employers of chefs and head cooks were as follows:

 |Restaurants and other eating places||49%|

 |Amusement, gambling, and recreation industries||6|

-Chefs and head cooks work in restaurants, hotels, private households, and other food service establishments.
+Chefs and head cooks work in restaurants, hotels, and other food service establishments.
 All of the cooking and food preparation areas in these facilities must be kept clean and sanitary.
 Chefs and head cooks usually stand for long periods and work in a fast-paced environment.